RhetTbull/osxphotos/README.md

 `ExifTool` provides the following methods:

-- `asdict()`: returns all EXIF metadata found in the file as a dictionary in following form (Note: this shows just a subset of available metadata).
+- `asdict(tag_groups=True)`: returns all EXIF metadata found in the file as a dictionary in following form (Note: this shows just a subset of available metadata).
 See [exiftool](https://exiftool.org/) documentation to understand which metadata keys are available.
+If `tag_groups` is True (default) dict keys are in form "GROUP:TAG", e.g. "IPTC:Keywords".
+If `tag_groups` is False, dict keys do not have group names, e.g. "Keywords".

 ```python
 {'Composite:Aperture': 2.2,